M2000Interpreter/Environment/utf8/guim2000.frm.utf8.txt

             If gList2.Visible Then gList2.SetFocus Else Me.SetFocus
             IhaveLastPos = True
             MeLeft = Left
-            MeTop = top
+            MeTop = Top
             MeWidth = Width
             MeHeight = Height
             On Error Resume Next
-            With ScrInfo(FindMonitorFromPixel(Me.Left, Me.top))
+            With ScrInfo(FindMonitorFromPixel(Me.Left, Me.Top))
-                If IsWine And .Left = 0 And .top = 0 Then
+                If IsWine And .Left = 0 And .Top = 0 Then
                     Width = .Width - 1
                     Height = .Height - 1
-                    move .Left, .top
+                    move .Left, .Top
                 Else
-                move .Left, .top, .Width, .Height
+                move .Left, .Top, .Width, .Height
                 End If
             End With
             If LastActive <> "" Then